 The Canon EOS M50 is a compact APS-C mirrorless camera.
 It offers very good image quality, even in dimly-lit environments, and has a relatively small, lightweight body.
 Its autofocus system is effective and consistent, and it has a fairly broad selection of photo and video configuration features.
 It has a bright, sharp, and responsive touchscreen interface that's easy to operate, even for novice users.
-Unfortunately, it has a short battery life and middling video quality in both FHD and 4k, so your videos may appear slightly soft and grainy, especially in poor lighting conditions, and recording in 4k incurs a very severe crop.
+Unfortunately, it has a short battery life and middling video quality in both FHD and 4k, so your videos may appear slightly soft and grainy, especially in poor lighting conditions, and recording in 4k incurs a severe crop.

 The Canon M50 is good for travel photography.
 It takes fairly clear, sharp images, even in fairly dark environments, and has a responsive autofocus system that tracks subjects reliably.
 It's light enough to carry for extended periods, too.
 Unfortunately, its short battery life may not be sufficient for a full day of use.